dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 ---------|----|-----------
 "burntx"                                 |(string, required)         |burn transaction in hex created on the previous step "payouts"                                |(string, required)         |payouts object in hex created on the previous step and used for creating an import transaction
-"notaryTxid1"                             |(string, optional)         |notary approval transaction id 1, passed if MoMoM backup solution is used for notarization
+"notaryTxid1"                             |(string, optional)         |notary approval transaction id 1, passed if MoMoM backup solution is used for notarisation
 ...
-"notaryTxidN"                             |(string, optional)         |notary approval transaction id N, passed if MoMoM backup solution is used for notarization
+"notaryTxidN"                             |(string, optional)         |notary approval transaction id N, passed if MoMoM backup solution is used for notarisation

 ### Response:
 Structure|Type|Description
 ---------|----|-----------
 "ImportTxHex"                           |(string)         |a hex string of the created import transaction

 Or errors may be returned.
-In case of errors it might be necessary to wait for some time before the back notarizations objects are sent in the destination chain.
+In case of errors it might be necessary to wait for some time before the back notarisations objects are sent in the destination chain.

 ## migrate_completeimporttransaction